 Eleven Madison alumni Connie Chung and Vincent Chao are opening Milu at 333 Park Avenue with their partner Milan Sekulic, and the five-star Italian eatery Forysthia is taking reservations for its “popup” at 104 East 7th Street, where it’s also selling three-course make-at-home dinner kits.

-Steve Rappaport repped tenant and landlord in the Blue Hawaii, Temperance and Spider in the Garden leases.
+Steve Rappaport repped tenant and landlord in the Mista Oh, Temperance and Spider in the Garden leases.

 Daily Goods, the nutritionist-curated food and beverage concept with locations in Chelsea and FiDi, is also expanding.